 What does the time to hire report look like in Workable?

-The Time to Hire Report is available as part of Workable’s PRO plan.
 Once you’re logged in, reports are accessible from the menu available on every Workable screen.

 You can configure the Time To Hire Report settings by choosing a particular job or department.
 Alternatively, generate a report for all active jobs.
 You can also select the appropriate time frame and include archived jobs.